 To accept that no one is going to save you.

-Educating voters is making them ask “If I were to hire these candidates, what would I need to find out about them?”
+Educating voters is making them ask, “If I were to hire these candidates, what would I need to find out about them?”
 What background checks and references?
 “What questions would I ask them at a job interview?”

-And no matter how bombarded with fake news, upset about immigration, despairing over the cost of living or being told by their priest who to vote for, educated voters would not have voted for Trump.
+No matter how bombarded with fake news, upset about immigration, despairing over the cost of living or being told by their priest who to vote for, educated voters would not have voted for Trump.

-Furthermore, he, Orban, Fico, Bolsonaro and all the others would not have run for office because they knew they wouldn’t stand a chance.
+Furthermore, he, Orban, Bolsonaro and all the others would not have run for office because they knew they wouldn’t stand a chance.

-Stupid voting is as old as Socrates, but it’s solvable.
+Unskilled voting is as old as Socrates, but it’s solvable.

 It is time we, who want to be responsible citizens, take a deep breath and shout out in unison: